PeterDavidMulligan/miniCRM/README.md

 Use the web app to view, add, edit, and delete employees and companies.
 Upon logging in, you will be greeted with a simple homepage.
 Clicking on the companies or employees link will bring you to the relevant index, where all the rows in the current table are displayed, along with links to create, edit, and delete.
+There is a dropdown navbar in the top-right corner that you can use to go between home, companies, and employees, or to log out of the system.

 Note : Companies cannot be deleted if they have dependant employees.